daniellawson9999/Capstone_Python/README.md

 * [Most Recent Presentation](https://drive.google.com/open?id=1J4Uh5nRSOMGiJ5obVCKwYNi3b4-Cobms)
 * [Google Drive folder of real life and simulated photos and videos](https://drive.google.com/open?id=1ko3aLJ-0wM7GeuNC-15_1sUnDqcl2LVh)

+If you would like to know more about deep q learning, I would recommend the (Playing Atari with Deep Reinforcement Learning)[https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf] which presented this approach.
 ## Setup
 Currently, it can be difficult to properly setup your dependencies.
 I will make a recommended setup guide and will eventually use a service such as docker.